 - Ensuring tact and appropriate language is used to resolve conflict.

 - Promoting the use of persuasion and influencing skills to gain consensus.

 All Councils are required by the Local Government Act 2002 to adopt a set of Standing Orders that control the way the Council's meetings are conducted.
 Elected members must abide by the Standing Orders adopted by the Council.
 Click link below to view a copy of Council's Standing Orders.

 MODEL STANDING ORDERS

-The Grey District Council's Standing Orders are based on the Model Standing Orders 2003 (as amended by the Local Government Amendment Act 2004).
-They were adopted on 14 November 2016.
+The Grey District Council's Standing Orders are based on the LGNZ Model Standing Orders 2019 and were adopted on-9 November 2020.

 Grey District Council Standing Orders (PDF, 717KB)

 Elected members are required to comply with the Grey District Code of Conduct for elected members.

 Code of Conduct for Elected Members (PDF, 95KB)